PCC EHR can alert you about specific clinical concerns, based on a patient’s demographics, diagnoses, or other complex criteria combinations.

 - Alert when the family checks in, and needs to fill out some missing paperwork

 - Alert when the family has a billing problem, or has another account status flag that may need attention before you proceed

 - Alert when the patient has certain diagnoses, such as diabetes or asthma, so the provider will review the issue

 - Alert when the patient is “Chronic” or has other special status flags

 - Alert that a flu shot is recommended, for patients who match certain criteria

 - Alert for medication concerns, based on the patient’s medication record and diagnoses

 You can also configure clinical alerts to appear only for users with certain assigned roles.
 By creating custom roles and alerts based on roles, you could ensure that medical based alerts appeared only for clinicians, for example, or design a different set of alerts for different sets of users.

-Open the Clinical Alerts Tool and Review Your Practice’s Alerts
+Open Clinical Alerts Configuration and Review Your Practice’s Alerts

-Click on the Tools menu and select Clinical Alerts.
+Click on the Configuration menu and select Clinical Alerts.